 Child support is an obligation of financial assistance to a child set by a court order or administrative agency and paid by their parent(s).
 The purpose of child support is to ensure that children have the opportunity to receive the necessary financial assistance for food, housing, clothing, education, and other basic needs.
 In most cases, parents are expected to pay their proportionate share of childcare costs according to their income.
 It is required that payments are made on time since delinquent payments with large amounts owing can result in severe legal consequences for the noncustodial parent.
 Overall, child support plays a vital role in providing for children and can promote healthier family dynamics.

-At the Law Offices of H. William Edgar, our team of experienced Murrieta child support lawyers understands the importance of these arrangements.
+At the Edgar & Dow, our team of experienced Murrieta child support lawyers understands the importance of these arrangements.
 We strive to protect your rights to ensure that you can provide for your children in Murrieta, CA. We will work with you to establish a fair and feasible agreement that accurately reflects your financial situation.
 Our family law attorneys can also assist if a change in circumstances, such as a significant increase or decrease in income, requires adjustments to the existing agreement.
 We understand the difficulties of managing child support payments and are dedicated to helping you work through those issues.

 Because finances are involved when establishing a child support agreement, disputes among divorcing parents are common.
 While some may be resolved through mediation, others may require litigation to make an equitable decision.
 Some of the most frequently observed disputes include: